Jerry Hunter: Personal life

+Career

+Academic Work

+Hunter's academic interests and publications cover the whole history of Welsh-language literature from the middle ages to contemporary literautre.
+However, he is particularly known for his research exploring the writing of Welsh Americans and of the Welsh in America, in English but particularly in Welsh.
 His first monograph, Soffestri’r Saeson (University of Wales Press, 2000), a study of the use of prophecy as political propaganda in the Tudor age, was shortlisted for the Wales Book of the Year award in 2001.
-Llwch Cenhedloedd, (Gwasg Carreg Gwalch, 2003), which writes the history of the American Civil War based on Welsh-language evidence (mainly letters and other material written and published in Welsh on both sides of the Atlantic), won the Wales Book of the Year award in 2004.
-He has also published a book on the prominent Welsh American anti-slavery campaigner, Robert Everett: I Ddeffro Ysbryd y Wlad (Gwasg Carreg Gwalch, 2007), again drawing on a wealth of Welsh-language evidence mainly unused by historians.
+Llwch Cenhedloedd, ('The Dust of Generations', Gwasg Carreg Gwalch, 2003), a history of the American Civil War based on Welsh-language evidence (mainly letters and other material written and published in Welsh on both sides of the Atlantic), won the Wales Book of the Year award in 2004.
+His has also published a book on the prominent Welsh American anti-slavery campaigner, Robert Everett: I Ddeffro Ysbryd y Wlad ('To Awaken the Nation's Spirit', Gwasg Carreg Gwalch, 2007), again drawing on a wealth of Welsh-language evidence mainly unused by historians.
 His interest in the Welsh-language history of his native United States has also led to the publication of an English-language volume Welsh Writing from the American Civil War: Sons of Arthur, Children of Lincoln (University of Wales Press, 2007).

-He is also a fiction writer, having published a children's book, Ceffylau'r Cymylau (Gwasg Gomer, 2010), and four adult novels.
-His first, Gwenddydd (Gwasg Gwynedd, 2010), is a retelling in modern clothes of the medieval legend of Myrddin (Merlin) and his sister Gwenddydd, as recounted in the thirteenth-century poem "Cyfoesi Myrddin a Gwenddydd ei Chwaer", and won for him the Prose Medal at the National Eisteddfod of Wales.
+2012's Llwybrau Cenhedloedd ('Nations' Pahths') describes the work of Welsh missionaries amongst the Cherokee, whilst 2024's Dros Gyfiawnder a Rhyddid ('For Justice and Freedom') explores the written history of Welsh-speaking soldiers in the American Civil War, particularly the Welsh American Union regiment known as the Cambrian Guards, most of whom were Welsh-speaking.

+In 2013, Hunter was elected a Fellow of the Learned Society of Wales.
 Hunter is a member of Gorsedd Cymru, with the bardic name 'Gerallt Glan Ohio'.

-In 2013, Hunter was elected a Fellow of the Learned Society of Wales.